Share the Lore!

-Instead, they would resemble the figures of horses and the faces of humans — complete with women’s hair, wings, iron breastplates, lions’ teeth, and are all crowned with gold.
+Instead, they would resemble the figures of horses and the faces of humans — complete with women’s hair, wings, iron breastplates, and lions’ teeth, and are all crowned with gold.

 Each of the locusts would also have a tail with a scorpion-like stinger.